nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given index is invalid
+The given reference, i.e. Student Number, is invalid.

     * 3a1.
-TAlent Assistant™ shows an error message
+TAlent Assistant™ shows an error message.

   Use case resumes at step 2.